 Dr. Cheng Yu-Tung continued to extend his support for the medical reform in the mainland China by launching the Dr. Cheng Yu Tung Fellowship programme to support mainland medical talents in receiving specialist training, clinical practice and management training at the Faculty of Medicine of the University of Hong Kong, to promote academic exchanges between mainland China and Hong Kong.
 At the end of the programme, the sponsored medical talents were required to return to the medical institutions at their origins and apply what they had learned.

-Dr. Cheng Yu-Tung (second from right) exchanged with the medical talents joining the fellowship programme.
+Dr. Cheng Yu-Tung (second from the right) and Prof. Lau Yu-Lung, Associate Dean of the Faculty of Medicine, The University of Hong Kong (second from the left) exchanged with the medical talents joining the fellowship programme.

 Shun Tak Fraternal Association Cheng Yu Tung Secondary School was inaugurated.
 Dr. Cheng increased funding for additional equipment for the school in Tseung Kwan O, Hong Kong.